RogerParkinson/madura-workflows/README.md

 Just run mvn in the top level directory.
 To run the tests you need to be connected to the internet, but you can turn the tests off, of course.

 There is one issue that sometimes appears in a build.
 The first build is inevitably fine but subsequent builds sometimes fail with an error reported by Atomikos's 2 phase commit transaction handler.
 The error reports `no XAResource to rollback - the required resource is probably not yet intialized?`.
-The solution is to remove the \*.epoch and tmlog\*.log from your /tmp and madura-workflows/madura-workflow directories.
+The solution is to remove the \*.epoch and tmlog\*.log from your /tmp directory.
+This is an issue with the unit tests that use Atomikos not always shutting down correctly.

 # Subprojects